 Adapting to Low Light Growing Conditions Using High Tunnel Structures

 |Funding Partners||Agriculture and Agri-Food Canada, BC Ministry of Agriculture, Strategic Outreach Initiative, Terra Firma Farms, Okanagan College, Agriculture Producers|

 This demonstration project will study the viability of winter salad green production in a low-cost, high-tunnel structure heated with a compost heat system in low light conditions, and without supplemental lighting.
-Data will be collected on crop quality, quantity, days to harvest and planting dates.
-Findings on which crops are viable in the low light structure will be shared in a final report, which will also offer recommendations on how to construct low-cost, high-tunnel structure that will withstand snow accumulation in mountain/high altitude conditions, encourage and maintain plant growth/crop productivity and maximize light exposure and minimize input costs such as artificial lighting and heating.
-An overall cost-effectiveness evaluation will be included.
+Data was collected on crop quality, quantity, days to harvest and planting dates.
+Findings on which crops are viable in the low light structure are shared in a final report, which also provides recommendations on how to construct low-cost, high-tunnel structure that will withstand snow accumulation in mountain/high altitude conditions, encourage and maintain plant growth/crop productivity and maximize light exposure and minimize input costs such as artificial lighting and heating.
+An overall cost-effectiveness evaluation is also included.